lourw/career-advising/main.md

 ## Table of Contents
 1. Scope
 2. Resources
+3. Resumes
-3. Proof of Work
+4. Proof of Work
-4. Coding Practice
+5. Coding Practice
-5. Generalized Hiring Timelines
+6. Generalized Hiring Timelines
+7. Learning Resources
+9. FAQ

 ## Setting a scope and target
 It is helpful if you are able to narrow down what kind of work you would like to do.
 This will help you better target specific companies or industries in your search.